 a.
 Score Cancellation and Disciplinary Measures.
-In the event that College Board or its subcontractor Educational Testing Service ("ETS") determines that your scores are invalid under section 5(b) below, or you have engaged in Misconduct under section 5(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the Advanced Placement[®] (AP[®]) Exams), and/or share information with others as set forth in 5(f) below.
+In the event that College Board and/or its contractors determine that your scores are invalid under Section 5(b) below, or you have engaged in Misconduct under Section 5(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the SAT®, Advanced Placement® (AP®) and CLEP® Exams), and/or share information with others as set forth in Section 5(f) below.